Get the newsletter.

 • Using your fingers, cut the butter into the dry goods bowl until the butter is the size of small peas.

-• Create a well in the center of the dry goods.
-Add the raisins and the egg and buttermilk mixture to the center.
-Using your fingers, draw the flour into the center and mix the dough together.
-Be sure to get the flour on the sides and bottom and mix it well, but do not overmix.
+• Create a well in the center of the dry mixture.
+Add the raisins and whisked egg and buttermilk to the center.
+Use your fingers to draw the flour into the center and mix the dough together.
+Do not overmix.
 The dough should look mostly sticky and combined, but shaggy and in clumps.

 PRO TIP: Hand sticky and full of dough?
 The best way to remove it is to put a generous amount of flour on your hands and rub them together.
 Then wash.